TimMangan/MSIX-PackageSupportFramework/fixups/FileRedirectionFixup/readme.md

 | | ucrtbased.dll | x86 and x64 |

 A copy of these may be found in the OBSOLETE folder of the PSF release.
+## About Debugging this fixup
+The Release build of this fixup produces no output to the debug console port for performance reasons.
+Use of the Debug build will enable you to see the intercepts and what the fixup did.
+That output is easily seen using the Sysinternals "DebugView" tool.

 ## Configuration
 This configuration is specified in the `processes` section of the config.jason file.